MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-site-recovery-known-issues.md

 2. The initial allowed number of disks being re-protected at the same time is 31.
 The default size of the appliance created from the marketplace item is Standard DS4 v2, which supports up to 32 data disks, and the appliance itself utilizes one data disk.

 3. If the sum of the protected VMs is bigger than 31, perform one of the following actions:
-    - Split the VMs that require re-protection into smaller groups to ensure the number of disks re-protected, at the same time, doesn't exceed the maximum number of data disks the appliance supports.
+    1. Split the VMs that require re-protection into smaller groups to ensure the number of disks re-protected, at the same time, doesn't exceed the maximum number of data disks the appliance supports.
-    - Increase the size of the Azure Site Recovery Appliance VM.
+    2. Increase the size of the Azure Site Recovery Appliance VM.

     >[!NOTE]
     > We do not test and validate large VM SKUs for the Appliance VM.

-4. If the user is trying to re-protect a VM, but there aren't enough slots on the appliance to hold the replication disks,`An internal error occurred`message displays.
+4. If the user is trying to re-protect a VM, but there aren't enough slots on the appliance to hold the replication disks, "***An internal error occurred***" message displays.
 The user can check the number of the data disks currently on the appliance, or sign-in to the appliance, go to **Event Viewer**, and open logs for **Azure Site Recovery** under **Applications and Services Logs**:

     :::image type="content" source="../operator/media/azure-site-recovery/known-issues/event-viewer.png" alt-text="Sample screenshot of Event Viewer for Azure Site Recovery.":::